jsmoriss/jsm-force-ssl/readme.txt

 **Requirements**

 Your web server must be configured with an SSL certificate and able to handle HTTPS request. ;-)

+= Improve your social and search ranking? =

+The [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) makes sure your content looks great on all social and search sites - no matter how it's crawled, shared, re-shared, posted, or embedded!

+The [WPSSO Schema JSON-LD Markup add-on](https://wordpress.org/plugins/wpsso-schema-json-ld/) for WPSSO Core offers Schema JSON-LD / Google Rich Card markup for Articles, Events, Local Business, Products, Recipes, Reviews and many more.

 == Installation ==